-There is no clear collective vision on an integrated, accredited and non-accredited worker education and training framework in South Africa.
+South Africa has no clear collective vision on an integrated, accredited and non-accredited worker education and training framework.
 As a result no national coordinated and integrated Policy and Legislative Framework is available to guide and support the implementation of worker education and training.

-To propose appropriate measures on how to improve the provision of an integrated, accredited and non-accredited National Worker Education and Training Framework and Implementation Plan.
+The HRDC sought to develop and implement appropriate measures on how to improve the provision of an integrated, accredited and non-accredited costed National Worker Education and Training Framework and Implementation Plan.

-The Worker Education Framework is underpinned by the three pillars of worker education namely:
+The Worker Education Project proposed a Worker Education Framework underpinned by the three pillars of worker education namely:

-- Worker education:Focus is on the understanding of worker rights and interests, through their membership of trade unions, and the advancement of their socio-economic-political wellbeing as the working class
+- Worker education:Where the focus is on the understanding of worker rights and interests, through their membership of trade unions, and the advancement of their socio-economic-political wellbeing as the working class;

-The aim is seen in the context of allowing progression in human resource and skills development and vocational education and training in equipping recipients/citizens with the requisite human resources and skills to overcome related scourges of poverty, deep inequalities and unemployment, for the consideration and approval of the Human Resource Development Council of South Africa (HRDC).
+The aim of the Worker Education project was seen in the context of allowing progression in human resource and skills development and vocational education and training in equipping recipients/citizens with the requisite human resources and skills to overcome related scourges of poverty, deep inequalities and unemployment, for the consideration and approval of the Human Resource Development Council of South Africa (HRDC).

 - Final Project Report of the Worker Education Project

 - Closeout Report for the Worker Education Project

 - Presentation of the Worker Education Project to the HRD Council